miayam/learn-css/007 Sizing Units/README.md

 ## Dimmensions And Lengths

 ### Absolute Lengths
-There many of absolute lengths you can choose from.
+There are many absolute length units you can choose from.
 Acknowledge them and forget them.
 The next 100 years, people will only use `px`.